elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Example restoring a partially failed backup

-A backup that has status `PartiallyFailed` can be restored by using `--allow-partially-failed` flag
+A backup that has status `PartiallyFailed` can be restored by using `--allow-partially-failed` flag:

 ```bash
 ./bin/ck8s ops velero wc restore create <restore-name> --allow-partially-failed --from-schedule velero-daily-backup --wait